 Every tile gets its own working directory, startup command, and agent label.
 Auto-resolves relative to workspace root or absolute paths.

-Send commands to All Panes, named Groups, or ad-hoc tile selections.
-Broadcast input, run snippets across matching panes in one keystroke.
+Send commands to all panes, named groups, or ad-hoc tile selections.
+Broadcast input and run snippets across matching panes in one keystroke.

 Multi-step command sequences with template variables like {{workspace}} and {{user}}.
 Inject snippets into any tile at runtime.